suspex0/ProxyJect/README.md

 - Fix disable_log for stub64
 - Fix show_console for stub64
 - Add x86 support the dll and proxy
+- Add store & load dll from memory ( to hide source )
 - Add auto-updater
 - Add multiple injection methods
 - Add a more "hidden" way to communicate between loader and proxy process